omahs/golem-docs/docs/Ncreators/javascript/guides/images-FAQ.md

 ## My application's use case requires large files being processed by the providers.
 How to best approach this?

-This is related to the answer given to ["My VM has run out of storage space"](frequently-asked-questions.md#my-vm-has-run-out-of-storage-space-while-running-why-is-that).
+This is related to the answer given to 'My VM has run out of storage space' topic aboce.

 There you are two options here:

 1. If the files are **static** (that is: they are always the same) then you can include them in the VM image itself while building it.
-You can learn more about that in [Creating a Docker image](creating-a-docker-image.md).
+You can learn more about that in [Golem image explained](../guides/golem-images-explained.md).
 2. If the files are **dynamic** (that is: they may differ between task executions) then your best option is to transfer the files from the requestor agent.
 Make sure you use a **volume directory as the destination**.

 ### Do I have to use Golem Factory's image repository to publish my Golem images?